-Prerequisite: Teacher recommendation and/or audition This course is designed for students who would have one to two years of experience in orchestra.
+ORC715A & ORC715B Concert Orchestra One Year-2 Semesters Prerequisite: Teacher recommendation and/or audition This course is designed for students who would have one to two years of experience in orchestra.
 Students should be able to fluently read their notes on the A and D Strings.
+This course will cover note reading posture should be able to fluently read their notes on the A and D Strings.
 This course will cover note reading, posture, performing individually and in a group, as well as a survey of music in context to today.
 In addition, this course will involve shifting and scales that are one and two octaves.
 Music played will be a wide variety, ranging from classical to pop contemporary music.
 Instruments played in orchestra are violin, viola, cello, and bass.
 Students are expected to provide their own instruments.
 Cello and bass players are expected to have an instrument at home to practice, but will be allowed to play a school cello or bass during class.
 There will be around four concerts per year.
 All students are expected to perform in every performing opportunity.